dumblejd/visa_rescheduler_canada/README.md

 # What does this do?
 - Reschedule US VISA in Canada facility
-- Run every x minutes (by default 10 mins) for x hours (by default 6 hours) to compare with the date you set in config.ini MY_SCHEDULE_DATE, if it's earlier than that, reschedule it
+- Run every x minutes (by default 10 mins) to compare with the date you set in config.ini MY_SCHEDULE_DATE, if it's earlier than that, reschedule it
 - Once recheduled, it will exit the program to avoid too many reschedule, if you want to run for earlier time, **remember to update MY_SCHEDULE_DATE to new date**

 # What dumblejd changed